-In this decadent, Valentine’s Day-worthy dessert, bread cubes are soaked in a rich chocolate custard and layered with more chocolate before being baked and served warm with a drizzle of raspberry sauce.
+In this warm and decadent Chocolate Bread Pudding with Raspberry Sauce bread cubes are soaked in a rich chocolate custard and then layered with more chocolate before being baked and served warm with a drizzle of raspberry sauce.

 As we head into the homestretch of January, I think it’s high time for a Valentine’s Day-friendly recipe, wouldn’t you agree?
 And friends, today I have a good one for you.
 As if plain ol’ bread pudding wasn’t delicious enough, this one is infused with chocolate and accented by a glossy raspberry sauce.
 But the best part?
 Not only is this recipe scrumptious and impressive, it is also deceptively simple to whip up.